 Today, two-thirds of Health Net’s members are Medi-Cal enrollees — low-income adults, seniors, pregnant women, children and foster children, undocumented residents and persons with disabilities.
 We bring focused and unmatched knowledge of their specialized needs and tailor solutions to help them meet their unique challenges.
 These challenges include:

 - Health Inequities: What drives health disparities among racial and ethnic groups?
-Socioeconomic status, age, social determinants of health, racism and other factors have a negative impact.
+Systemic racism, socioeconomic status, age, social determinants of health and other factors have a negative impact.
 Only a collaborative effort can combat these disparities and improve health equity.
 Equally important is a renewed focus on this issue by every healthcare stakeholder.

 - High Rate of Chronic Conditions: The rate of chronic health conditions is growing.
 In California, 14 million adults (38%) live with at least one chronic condition — and more than half of these patients live with multiple.
 The most prevalent – including hypertension, asthma, heart disease, and diabetes — are public health challenges that underscore the need to enhance access to healthcare.